NextGenIntelligence/CLBL/README.md

 # CLBL
-CLBL is a C++14 header-only library for creating generic, statically dispatched callable objects that wrap free functions, member functions and callable objects *without using type erasure*, yet still convertible to std::function.
+CLBL is a C++14 header-only library for creating generic, statically dispatched callable objects wrapping free functions, member functions and callable objects -- *without using type erasure* (yet still convertible to std::function).
 This library is intended to be useful for both template metaprogramming and general C++ programming.

 External dependencies: Boost.Hana